-SKU vs UPC Numbers: Differences & When to Use
+SKU vs UPC: What Are They & When to Use Each

 This article is part of a larger series on Retail Management.

 An SKU features both numbers and letters to help retailers identify products and track inventory.
-SKU numbers are internal, so retailers can create their own systems and naming structures to make SKU numbers useful in managing inventory.
-You can use them to identify color, size, style, collection, product type, and more.
-They also accompany UPCs on your product tag or label.
+As we mentioned above, SKUs are internal—meaning retailers create their own SKU systems and naming structures to make the identifiers as useful as possible for managing their specific inventory.
+They can be any length, although generally 8–12 characters, and are used to identify color, size, style, collection, product type, and more.

 So, for example, an apparel retail business owner might create an SKU naming system that includes a letter at the front to indicate what type of clothing it is.
 They could use the following:

-And then taking it further, they could include identifying codes for sizing, color, and gender.
-So, maybe an SKU number could read T1BM0322 for a men’s small shirt in blue, coded as follows:
+And then, taking it further, they could include identifying characters for sizing, color, and gender.
+So, maybe an SKU number could read T1BM0323 for a men’s small shirt in blue.
+The coding breaks down as follows:

 This is just an example.
 You can create your SKU naming structure in a way that makes sense for your business’s internal processes.
 You might also add identifiers for product collections, vendors, and other information you’re interested in tracking.

-Retail business owners can manually create SKU sequences or use a POS software that creates them automatically.
-Lightspeed Retail is a popular cloud-based POS typically used by brick-and-mortar shops with high SKU counts.
+Retail business owners can manually create SKU sequences or use point-of-sale (POS) software that creates them automatically.
+Lightspeed Retail is a popular cloud-based POS typically used by brick-and-mortar shops with high SKU counts as part of its robust inventory management feature set.
+Visit Lightspeed Retail.

 When to Use an SKU Number